rug005/HW-5/README.md

 # HW5
+    For this homework assignment I ended up fixing issues that has to do with my code not being wellformed.
+I also implemented some JavaScript to make my website look nicer and easier to use.
+I also worked on the data loader and local loader (project card) implementation.

+ ----- EXTRA -----
 The purpose of this website is to showcase my skills and accomplishments to my future recruiters.
 I started of with
 index.html